 The lob in tennis is a high shot aimed over your opponent.
 The intent is to place the ball deep in their court and out of their reach.
-One common use of the tennis lob is to surprise your opponent while they are up at the net.
+One common use of the lob is to surprise your opponent while they are up at the net.
 Another use is on very wide shots to allow yourself enough time to get back into position.

-The technique for the tennis lob shot varies depending on whether topspin is used or backspin is used.
+The technique for the lob shot varies depending on whether topspin is used or backspin is used.
 Either type of spin can be used for offensive or defensive positioning.
 Generally speaking, the topspin lob is a more aggressive type of shot.
 It allows for greater power.
 The topspin will cause the ball to drop and bounce more aggressively towards the baseline.
 A backspin lob if positioned well can also be used as an offensive shot.
 However, the ball will tend to bounce back towards the court allowing your opponent more time to recover.

-What determines whether a tennis lob is offensive or defensive is the intent of the shot.
+What determines whether a lob is offensive or defensive is the intent of the shot.
 When you place the shot over your opponent’s head in an attempt to hit a winner, it’s an offensive play.
 If on the other hand, you use the lob on a very wide shot to give yourself a chance to get back into the play, this would be considered a defensive shot.

 1. Racket Positioning and Swing Trajectory